krivard/codalab-worksheets-wiki/Creating-Docker-Images.md

    docker push humblepeople/python:1.0
    ```

-11. Use your image on Codalab by specifying the `--request-docker-image humblepeople/python:1.0` flag.
+11. Use your image on Codalab by specifying the `--request-docker-image humblepeople/python:1.0` flag with the `cl run` command.

 12. Make your Dockerfile available.
 Either upload it to your worksheet, add a link to it from the worksheet, or set up [automated builds](https://docs.docker.com/docker-hub/builds/).